- Doctors & Departments

 - Research & Innovation

-Tetralogy of Fallot in children is a congenital heart defect that involves the incorrect formation of the septum between the right and left ventricles.
-This condition results in mixing of oxygen-rich and oxygen-poor blood across the ventricular septal defect inside the heart.
-This causes an overall decrease in the amount of oxygen in the blood.
+Tetralogy of Fallot is a congenital heart defect that involves the incorrect formation of the septum (partition) between the right and left ventricles.
+This condition results in mixing oxygen-rich and oxygen-poor blood across the ventricular septal defect, which causes an overall decrease in the amount of oxygen in the blood.

 Children usually show symptoms of the condition and are diagnosed shortly after birth.
 With treatment, kids with tetralogy of Fallot can lead normal, healthy lives.
 However, if your child has tetralogy of Fallot, he or she will need follow-up care to monitor any changes in the heart.